thucne/dorm-management-back-end/README.md

-# DORMITORY MANAGEMENT using NodeJS.
+# DORMITORY MANAGEMENT using NodeJS
 This is about the an app that can be used to manage the dormitory or something with a similar function.

 ## Tools